Thorn EFVM3.T/ICEL

 I powered the bulkhead up on Friday, 16th May 2008.

 The circuit is quite elaborate - the live feed charges the battery and also feeds an external photocell which switches the lamp on at dusk.
-A two-gang manual switch is also wired in so that the cell operation can be deactivated but the cell itself remains live.
+A two-gang manual switch is also connected, in order that the cell operation can be deactivated whilst the cell itself remains live.
 The other switch allows the lamp to be activated manually out of the normal cell operating hours.

 The red indicator LED can be seen working here with the bulkhead in 'non-maintained' mode.